Shalilop/rbacproject/README.md

   - Add, edit, or delete user accounts.
   - Assign roles and toggle user statuses (e.g., Active/Inactive).

-Role Management:
+-Role Management:

 - Create and edit roles with specific permissions.
 - Define custom permissions for each role.

-Dynamic Permissions:
+-Dynamic Permissions:

 Assign or modify permissions for roles dynamically.
 View a detailed breakdown of permissions for better management.

-Responsive Design:
+-Responsive Design:

 - Fully responsive UI built with React.js and Tailwind CSS.
 - Optimized for both desktop and mobile devices.

-Mock API Integration (Optional):
+-Mock API Integration (Optional):

 - Simulate server responses for CRUD operations on users and roles.
 - Easily extendable to real backend APIs.